mtardy/kubectl-purgectx/README.md

 # kubectl purgectx

-kubectl purge context removes the context from a kubeconfig file and its associated user and cluster.
+kubectl purge context removes the context and its associated user and cluster from a kubeconfig file.

 ## Installation